Synthxyl704/Audio-ETL-script/README.md

-# YT2AFF script
+# AFF conversion script
-Nothing fancy, just a simple intermediate script for converting youtube videos to audio file formats set to your directory. <br>
+Nothing fancy, just a simple intermediate script for converting youtube and soundcloud playlists and videos to audio file formats set to your directory. <br>
 <hr>

 > [!NOTE]